Guide to Late Rent Payment Notices (with Template Example)

 Amount Overdue: [Past Due Rent Amount]

-Please submit payment as soon as possible to avoid further penalties or potential legal action.
-You can submit payment by using one of the following methods:
+To avoid further penalties or potential legal action, please submit payment as soon as possible using one of the following payment methods:

-If you have any questions or want to discuss your options, please contact me at [Phone Number] or [Email Address].
+If you have any questions or concerns, please contact me at [Phone Number] or [Email Address].

 Sincerely,